 To support these collaborative programmes, we offer Italian and international university students between 100 and 150 scholarships each year.
 The scholarships are very popular and are allocated after a rigorous selection process.
 We have also established a partnership with the University of Oxford that every year awards scholarships for the graduate programme in African Studies at St Antony’s College (Centre for African Studies).
 For information on the initiatives of Eni Corporate University, consult the competition notices section on Eni’s contribution to postgraduate degrees, Masters programmes promoted by Eni with universities, Scuola Mattei and Master MEDEA.

-Eni invests significantly in the training of its employees both in Italy and abroad, as well as initiatives to reinforce the skills of partner universities, with a view to strengthening autonomy in the training of professionals in the oil and gas sector.
-In 2013, in Mozambique, Eni launched the Eni Professors@UEM project in collaboration with the Eduardo Mondlane University (UEM) in Maputo, with the aim of training eight Mozambican “Eni Junior Professors” (Eni JPs) to form a new Gas Engineering faculty.
-The training programmes are run in Mozambique and at highly specialised partner universities - the University of Perugia, Turin Polytechnic, the China University of Petroleum in Beijing, and with the help of experts from the University of Texas.
+In 2014, in Mozambique, Eni, launched the Eni Junior Professors (EJP) project in collaboration with the Eduardo Mondlane University (UEM) in Maputo, with the aim of training eight Mozambican “Eni Junior Professors” to form a new Oil&Gas Engineering faculty.
+The training program has been structured and implemented in Mozambique, Italy and China by Eni Corporate University with highly specialized partner universities (the University of Perugia, Turin Polytechnic, the China University of Petroleum in Beijing), and with the participation of experts from the University of Texas.
+The Project ended in 2017 with the Eni JP starting their academic career at the UEM.

-An internship is a learning experience that is normally offered to those following second level degree courses and Masters courses organised by Eni with several prestigious universities.
-In certain professional areas there are also internships available for students and graduates from other universities affiliated with Eni.
-Postgraduate internship offers and the related requirements are published on the job opportunities page, where you can submit your application.
+A curricular internship (available during university studies) is a learning experience that is normally offered to those following second level degree courses and Masters courses organised by Eni with universities.

 With the aim of supporting students in their post-diploma choices, Eni organises the Think About Tomorrow initiative, which is open to students enrolled in their third, fourth and fifth year of high school and takes place at the company’s offices in Rome and San Donato Milanese.
 The initiative is based on an interactive formula not only to inform young people about the current situation of the job market, but also to stimulate the comparison of the attitudes and personal skills necessary to enter and integrate into the world of work.